KN2C2D/2d-game-runner/README.md

 3. ssh server should be running in all of the remote servers and master and should be listening on port 22.

-4. Add your remote servers address to remoteAddresses.txt file in root folder of Game Tools in the following format
+4. Add your remote servers address to remoteAddresses.txt file in data folder in root folder of Game Runner in the following format

    `user@server_address number_of_games_on_this_server`